Economics (ECON)

 ECON 3513 (b) History of Economics at Bowdoin

-In 1824 Bowdoin became the first college in New England to designate a faculty position in political economy.
+Seminar.
+In 1824, Bowdoin became the first college in New England to designate a faculty position in political economy.
 Samuel P. Newman’s teachings on the subject were heard on campus and reverberated farther in his textbook.
 In Newman’s view they promoted public peace and morals; in Karl Marx’s, the opportune errors of orthodoxy.
 Over the following two centuries Bowdoin has seen a procession of other notable teachers and students in economics whose careers reflect the changing premises of the academic discipline and the questions it addresses.
 They include Henry C. Emery, Paul H. Douglas, Albert Abrahamson, A. Myrick Freeman, Lawrence B. Lindsey, and Nancy Folbre.
 Students in this seminar use published documents and institutional archives to investigate their contributions to economic thought, pedagogy, and policy.
 The development of economics is studied by collaborative work in constructing its history at Bowdoin.

-Prerequisites: ECON 2557 or MATH 2606 or MATH 1300 or MATH 1400 or PSYC 2520 or ECON 3516.
+Prerequisites: Two of: ECON 2555 and ECON 2557 or either MATH 1300 or MATH 1400 or MATH 2606.

 ECON 3516 (b) Econometrics

 Every Fall.
-Fall 2023.
+Fall 2024.
 Enrollment limit: 18.

 Seminar.
 A study of the mathematical formulation of economic models and the statistical methods of testing them.
 A detailed examination of the general linear regression model, its assumptions, and its extensions.
 Applications to both micro- and macroeconomics are considered.
 Though most of the course deals with single-equation models, an introduction to the estimation of systems of equations is included.
 An empirical research paper is required.